UNISvalbard/Geo-MOD/_sources/content/lessons/license/geomod_requirements.md

 # Geo-MOD UAV certificates requirements
-During the Geo-MOD course, you will fly UAVs heavier than 250 grams in the open category.
-Since we will not fly UAVs 120m higher than the take-off point and we will only fly them within line-of-sight, we will only need to have the certificate for the A1/A3 subcategory.
+In the Geo-MOD course, you will operate UAVs in the open category that weigh more than 250 grams.
+Since we will not fly UAVs 120 m higher than the take-off point and we will only fly them within line-of-sight, we will need to have the certificate for the A1/A3 subcategory.

 ```{admonition} Requirement
 :class: warning